 What is the Rolfing® Service Mark?

 The Rolf Institute of Structural Integration (RISI) was granted the service mark “Rolfing” in 1979 by the United States Patent Office in order to differentiate “Rolfing” as the type of Structural Integration manual therapy taught exclusively at RISI.
 RISI then acquired the service mark for “Rolfing” and “Rolfer” in Canada.
-The only Canadian professionals allowed access to the service mark “Rolfing” and “Rolfer” are those who have graduated from RISI and maintain good annual standing with the CRA and RISI.
+The only Canadian professionals allowed access to the service mark “Rolfing” and “Rolfer” are those who have graduated from RISI and maintain good annual standing with the RAC and RISI.